Vape shop: Customer experience

 Most vape shop customers are people who are interested in reducing or quitting smoking.
 Some are long-term e-cigarette users.
-The average customer age is from 40-45.
 Vape shop customers visit their local vape shop for personalized e-cigarette advice.
 Vape shop retail workers may show potential customers how to use different e-cigarettes and how to fill the devices with e-liquid.
-A "vapologist" may give advise to potential customers to choosing an e-liquid.
+A "vapologist" may give advice to potential customers to choosing an e-liquid.
 Patrons are permitted to vape in most vape shops.
 Almost all vape shops do not allow smoking.

 Some US vape shop owners choose not to sell vaping products to minors.
 The City Council of Malden, Massachusetts received quite a few complaints following a vape shop opening near the Mystic Valley Regional Charter School.
 The school board of Howe Sound Secondary School in Squamish, British Columbia is concerned a vape shop could open close to the high school.
 In June 2017 Christina Moore on behalf of the District of Squamish wrote in an email, "the District has no means to withhold such a business licence if all of our regulatory requirements are met."
 The vape shop marketed flavored e-cigarettes that appeared to target a younger audience.
 Pleasantville, New York Board of Education officials in 2017 were concerned over a vape shop opening near schools, learning centers and other locations attended by young people.
 New Rochelle, New York officials in 2017 proposed regulation to stop smoke and vape shops from selling nicotine-based products within 500 feet of youth-based institutions.
 "Vape shops in general have received a bad rep for their social element and for allegedly marketing toward children," Chris Bouton, a vape shop owner in Ypsilanti, Michigan, said in 2016.
 Vape shop owners support prohibiting the sales of e-cigarettes to children.
 In 2016-2017 in the UK, vape shops were the top destination for buying e-cigarettes among previous-year smokers.
 A 2016 Smoking, Drinking and Drug Use UK survey found 37% of e-cigarette users of those 11–15 years of age stated they purchased an e-cigarette at a vape shop.
 About 25% of 11-15 year olds of respondents in a UK survey stated buying e-cigarettes from vape shops, among those who vape and smoke.
 The top destination to buy e-cigarettes in regular users of those 11–15 years of age was a vape shop, with 24% stating buying them from these shops.